 David Lynch’s Eraserhead announced the arrival of a quintessentially American surrealist, a guy who could cheerfully and without irony attend a neighbor’s backyard barbecue and then get profoundly upsetting ideas out of it.
 As Lynch became better known in later years, and more people encountered his genuinely gee-whiz personality, Eraserhead became somewhat easier to read — though Lynch typically wasn’t any help when it came to unlocking the film’s thematic and imagistic mysteries.
 It was easy to assume that Lynch was merely a downtown hipster making fun of wholesome Americans — Roger Ebert based half his Blue Velvet pan on his offended interpretation of Lynch “prancing on with a top hat and cane, whistling that it was all in fun.”
 But Lynch is one of the great appreciators in movies; some of his villains may be mean-spirited, but he never is.

 So in Eraserhead, when Henry (Jack Nance) goes to see his estranged girlfriend Mary X (Charlotte Stewart) and wades into the most excruciatingly awkward family dinner since Tobe Hooper’s The Texas Chainsaw Massacre, the humor derives not from goofing on Mary’s oddball parents but from Henry’s blocked, terrified reactions to them.
 Fairly quickly, we imagine that this is how Henry sees the parents — menacing, weird, broken in a variety of ways.
 (There’s another Chainsaw parallel in the wizened grandmother in the kitchen, literally manipulated by Mary’s mother to toss the salad, much like the Chainsaw clan trying to help Grandpa “kill the bitch.”
-I don’t know if Lynch ever saw Chainsaw before making Eraserhead, but it wouldn’t surprise me.)
+I don’t know if Lynch ever saw Chainsaw before or during the making of Eraserhead, but it wouldn’t surprise me.)
 The entirety of Eraserhead can be seen as a man’s highly subjective, anxiety-ridden (and resentful) response to becoming an unwilling husband and father — Henry has been invited to the X household to be told that “there’s a baby — it’s at the hospital — and you’re the father.”
 “They’re not even sure it is a baby,” sobs the constantly sobbing Mary, who “hasn’t been around much” because she’s presumably been busy carrying and delivering the not-sure-it-is-a-baby.

 From that viewpoint, Eraserhead has a clear narrative.
 The baby, grotesquely deformed and continually mewling in a ghastly parody of an infant crying, is brought home.
 Mary can’t take it any more and leaves.
 Henry is tempted by a Dark Lady (the Beautiful Girl Across the Hall) and a Lady of Light (the Lady in the Radiator), just like Jeffrey Beaumont in Blue Velvet and, well, at least one character in almost every David Lynch project.
 Madonna/whore (though in this chaotic universe, the whore seems literally to be a whore and the Madonna sports what appear to be facial tumors).
 Henry gets sex from the whore but finds transcendence with the Madonna — I think.
 In Lynch’s hands, these are archetypes, not sexist tropes.